ARTICLE CATEGORIES

 These are some very encouraging words from the University of Palermo:

-• “Probably the interest in the essential oils and volatile compounds will be fueled from the new available scientific data about receptor on olfactory mucosa of the nasal cavity.
-It can receive and distinguish different odor molecules, which produce nerve impulses and transmit into the olfactory bulb via olfactory nerves.
+• “Probably, the interest in essential oils and volatile compounds will be fueled by the new available scientific data about receptors on olfactory mucosa of the nasal cavity.
+It can receive and distinguish different odor molecules, which produce nerve impulses and transmit them into the olfactory bulb via olfactory nerves.
 The nerve cells in the olfactory bulb transmit the signals into the hippocampus.
 Because the hippocampus is closely related with learning and memory functions, the volatile compounds can be potential drugs in [Alzheimer’s] therapies.”
 (21)

 Catch that?
 Essential oils can be potential “drugs” to help with learning and memory function.
 More on that below.